 Originally, the colors used in Holi were made from natural sources, like herbs and flowers.
 Today, the fluorescent blues, yellows, reds, and greens are usually synthetic, and they’re spread with water balloons, super soakers, or just by smearing it on others with your hands.

 Today, Holi is one of the most vibrant celebrations in the world.
 Throngs of people dance in the streets to popular Holi songs and live music, there is food and drink at every turn, and no one is safe from the shower of colors being shared in celebration of the arrival of spring and goodness.

 After a wild day, families and friends gather in the evening to exchange gifts, share a meal, and spend time with one another.
 Just remember: it’ll probably take you a couple of days to wash the colorful dyes from your hair, clothes, and skin — it’s all a part of the fun.

 Ready to add a little color to your life?
-Mango Languages' courses are packed with bright colors and language learning that can take you anywhere.
+Mango's courses are packed with bright colors and language learning that can take you anywhere.
 Start learning today!

 Are there any fun festivals in your area that you love celebrating each year?
-Feel free to let us know in the comments below, or give us a shout-out on our socials!
+Feel free to let us know in the comments below!